 On that general point, many seem not to have noticed my rather sparse social media interactions since New Year’s Eve – my only ‘resolution’ for 2021.
 My last missive of 2020 was a picture (above right); the only one since, another similar image a week later (below, left).

 To pre-empt the obvious cries of “Luddite”, let’s be clear here… I ‘do’ technology: As a child I learned how to play with engines; and before my teens that morphed into building first analogue and later digital electronics.
-And well before the Dot-Com Bubble burst, I was consulting on the use of information systems by civil society groups.
+And well before the Dot-Com Bubble burst, I was consulting on4 the use of information systems5 by civil society6 groups.

 My problem is not the specific nature of the technology, but the way in which technology is now used as a deliberate means of distraction and coercion.
 Hence my difficulty is not so much my relationship to technology, but the knock-on effects for me of the way in which people are used by it.